transparenceco/Pi-Experiments/world_status_dashboard/README.md

 - News uses xAI agentic X search tools and caches results in `.cache/`.
 - Location is set to Toronto (lat/lon) and timezone `America/Toronto`.
 - Settings lets you toggle whether in-post links are shown.
+- Stocks are fetched from Stooq (free, no key) using symbols like `TSLA.US`.

 ## Feed Structure